 On May 13, 1967, Egypt began moving troops into the Sinai, an area from which Israel had withdrawn some nine years earlier in a peace deal with the Egyptians.
 On May 18, President Abdul Nasser audaciously ordered the United Nations Emergency Force to remove personnel from the Sinai.
 In a disgraceful move, the UNEF complied.

-That same night, Voice of the Arabs (the transnational Arabic radio station) broadcast Nasser’s assertion:
+That same night, Voice of the Arabs (a transnational Arabic radio station) broadcast Nasser’s assertion:

 “As of today, there no longer exists an international emergency force to protect Israel.
 We shall exercise patience no more.
 We shall not complain any more to the UN about Israel.
 The sole method we shall apply against Israel is total war, which will result in the extermination of Zionist existence” (1)